Your browser is unsupported

 Joint Programs Policy

-Policy Title: Joint Programs Policy Statement (view the full SCEP proposal)
+Policy Title: Joint Programs Policy (view the full SCEP proposal)

 Contact: Academic Programs

-Policy Statement: Joint programs consist of officially approved degree programs whereby the student receives two separate degrees but is allowed to apply a certain percentage of shared course hours to both degrees so that the resulting total hours for the joint program are less than if the student obtained the degrees separately.
+Policy Statement: Joint programs consist of officially approved degree programs whereby the student receives two separate degrees but is allowed to apply shared coursework to both degrees.
+As a result, students in joint programs are required to complete fewer total credit hours than would be the case when completing the two degrees separately.
 In addition, there may be other incentives beneficial to the student.
 The degrees awarded in the joint program must be approved, established degree programs.
-The number and percentage of shared course hours are detailed in each program proposal.
+The number and percentage of shared course credit hours are detailed in each program proposal.

-1. Joint programs which combine bachelor's and master's degrees require a minimum total of 143 earned semester hours.
-A maximum of nine semester hours of coursework may be shared (applied toward both the undergraduate and graduate degrees).
-Other joint programs should have no more than 25% of the total hours for both degrees as shared coursework.
+1. For joint programs that combine bachelor's and master's degrees, no more than 25% of the total credit hours for the master’s degree (rounded up to the next credit hour) may be shared with the undergraduate degree (i.e., applied toward both the undergraduate and graduate degrees).
+Nonetheless, all such joint programs may utilize at least 9 credit hours of shared coursework.
+Joint programs involving two graduate degree programs should have no more than 25% (rounded up to the next credit hour) of the total credit hours for both degrees as shared coursework.
 More than 25% indicates that there may be inherent overlap in the content of the two degrees, thus making the establishment of a joint degree inappropriate.

-2. There should be a specific timeframe in which joint program students be allowed to matriculate into a joint program.
+2. For each joint program, there should be a specified timeframe in which students are allowed to matriculate.
+For joint programs involving an undergraduate degree and a master’s degree, the application process should take place while students are still undergraduates; it is intended that students enrolled in these joint programs will progress directly into the master’s degree program.
 Students should not be allowed or encouraged to apply to a joint program toward the end of their program of study.

 4. Each proposed joint degree program proposal must include a Joint Degree Articulation Agreement regarding the administrative procedures for operating the joint program.
 The agreement should be updated whenever any terms of the original memorandum of understanding require revision.